betterwithranch/betterwithranch.com/source/blog/2016-05-11-using-activerecord-merge-to-access-scopes-in-different-models.html.markdown

 One important thing to remember when using merge is that you need to either join or include the parent table explicitly.
 Without it, you'll get an error like `no such column: parents.active`.

+ActiveRecord is a huge framework and there are a ton of great methods in it.
+I hope you find this one useful.
+I'm going to try to introduce more in future posts.
+Until next time ...